mamisoa/oph4py/docs/combo_fix_strategy.md

    - Created silent API operation wrappers to prevent dual notifications
    - Consolidated feedback through a single interface while preserving detailed information

-### Phase 2: Next Steps (TO DO)
+### Phase 2: Next Steps

-The next phase will focus on implementing proper server-side transaction handling:

-1. **API Enhancements**
+#### Phase 2 Step 1: API Enhancements (COMPLETED)

-   - Create a new batch endpoint in `rest.py` for atomic operations
+- Created a new batch endpoint in `rest.py` for atomic operations
-   - Implement proper database transaction handling
+- Implemented database transaction handling for batch operations
+- Added error management with rollback functionality
-   - Add server-side validation for batch consistency
+- Implemented proper validation for the batch operations
+- Set up proper response structure for batch transaction status

+#### Phase 2 Step 1: API Enhancements (COMPLETED)

+1. **Batch API Implementation**
+   - Created a new batch endpoint in `rest.py` (/api/batch) that accepts arrays of operations
+   - Implemented support for multi-table transactions in a single request
+   - Added validation layer to ensure data consistency before processing
+   - Designed proper serialization of complex nested objects

+2. **Transaction Management**
+   - Implemented database transaction isolation using `db.commit()` and `db.rollback()`
+   - Built automatic rollback mechanism on any operation failure
+   - Added proper exception handling for database errors
+   - Ensured atomicity for related worklist items in a combo

+3. **Error Handling Improvements**
+   - Created structured error response format with detailed error messages
+   - Added operation index tracking to identify which items failed in a batch
+   - Implemented proper HTTP status code management (201 for success, 400 for validation errors, 500 for server errors)
+   - Added input validation to prevent invalid operations from being processed

+4. **Security Enhancements**
+   - Added transaction boundary enforcement to prevent partial processing
+   - Implemented proper CORS and authentication checks for the batch endpoint
+   - Created logging for failed transactions to support debugging

+5. **Response Structure**
+   - Designed structured response format with transaction status
+   - Added support for returning created/updated entity details
+   - Implemented batch operation result summaries
+   - Added performance metrics for transaction processing

+#### Phase 2 Step 2: Database and Frontend Integration (TO DO)

-2. **Database Schema Updates**
+1. **Database Schema Updates**
    - Add transaction_id field to worklist table
    - Create audit tracking for operations

-3. **Integration with Frontend**
+2. **Integration with Frontend**
    - Update the frontend to use the new batch endpoint
    - Implement transaction status tracking
    - Add recovery mechanisms for partial failures